nishs9/nfl-simulation-engine/README.md

     - `game_model`: A reference to the game model that is being used for this simulation run

 #### Game Model Details
 In the context of this simulation engine, the "Game Model" refers to the specific logic used to determine the outcome of each play in the simulated game.
 However regardless of the logic within them, each game model fundamentally does the same thing.
 Each of the concrete game models extensd the `AbstractGameModel` class (contained in `backend/src/GameModels.py`) and implements the `resolve_play()` method.
-This method simply takes in a game state (which is an attribute of the `GameEngine` class) and returns a play result dictionary which the GameEngine later consumes in order to update the game state.
+This method takes in a game state (which is an attribute of the `GameEngine` class) and returns a play result dictionary which the GameEngine later consumes in order to update the game state.
 The structure of this play_result dictionary is as follows:

 - `play_type`: This will be one of: `run`, `pass`, `field_goal`, `punt`
 - `field_goal_made`: Boolean for whether a FG was made (only populated when `play_type == field_goal`)